BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 You can send the trace file to the developer or use an application such as [Tabnalysis](https://apps.microsoft.com/store/detail/tabnalysis/9NQLK2M4RP4J?hl=en-id&gl=ID) to inspect the content yourself.

 ### Recording
-Starting a recording session (via keyboard shortcut `toggle_recording`) results in the internal tracker values to be written into a comma seperated file named `recording_XXX_.csv` file where `XXX` is a timestamp relating to the start time of recording.
+Starting a recording session (via keyboard shortcut `toggle_recording`) results in the internal tracker values to be written into a comma separated file named `recording_XXX_.csv` file where `XXX` is a timestamp relating to the start time of recording.
 The content of this file can easily be loaded into excel (or similar software) to generate plots and search for erroneous data.
-Note that tracker values are only logged while motion compensation is activated.
+Note that values are only recorded after the reference tracker is calibrated.
 The first line of the file contains the labels for the corresponding columns with:
 - `Time` representing the internal time used by the OpenXR runtime, in nanoseconds
 - `X_..., Y_..., Z_...` denoting the position in global space